kimgh06/Freetify/README.md

 And, If you have any **Question** or would be like **to inform bugs**, you could make a issue in this repository.

 ## Updated at 2024.
-1. 17
+1. 17.

-Now, You could copy the album Url on your Player.
+Now, You could copy the album's Url on your Player.

-The Copy Function will be add on playlist atoms.
+The Copy Function will be add on playlist Components.

 See you soon.